-We may earn income from advertising links in this post.
-Please read our Disclosure Statement for details.
-Be sure to check COVID-19 restrictions before you travel!
+We may earn income from links in this post.
+Please read this Disclosure for details.

 Have you ever looked in your pantry and wondered what you can make with those tins of salmon?
-Then you’ll love this list of recipes featuring canned salmon.
+Then you’ll love this list of international recipes featuring canned salmon.

 Both pink and red canned salmon also happen to be high in protein.
 Salmon is packed with heart-healthy omega-3 fats making it a great option when you’re looking for a nutritious meals from shelf-stable ingredients in your pantry.

 There are even some fantastic paleo, GF and low carb recipes to choose from!